As the pressure to move cargo more quickly and with minimal errors increases, having a reliable wireless network is necessary.

 Figure 1.
 Warehouse Wireless Heatmap

-1. A wireless network survey identifying where the antennas (access points) should be installed in order to avoid dead zones.
+1. A wireless network survey identifying where the antennas (access points) should be installed to avoid dead zones.

-2. Using the heat map generated from the wireless network survey you can determine what model and number of antennas (access points) you need to install in order to provide sufficient wireless coverage in the warehouse.
+2. Using the heat map generated from the wireless network survey, you can determine the model and number of antennas (access points) installed to provide sufficient wireless coverage in the warehouse.

-3. Determine the type and quantity of wireless devices that are going to be connecting to the wireless network.
-Not all devices have the same receiving sensitivity so is important to carefully plan what devices are going to be connecting/operating in the wireless network.
+3. Determine the type and quantity of wireless devices that will be connecting to the wireless network.
+Not all devices have the same receiving sensitivity, so it is important to carefully plan what devices will be connecting/operating in the wireless network.

-4. Carefully consider the environment and obstacles that can result in interferences or poor wireless coverage: high ceilings, racks, shelves, pallets, machinery, power lines and more.
+4. Carefully consider the environment and obstacles resulting in interferences or poor wireless coverage: high ceilings, racks, shelves, pallets, machinery, power lines, and more.

 5. Wiring.
-Although it is a wireless network all access points will be connected to the network backbone.
-It is important to select the right cable (CAT5e or CAT6), make sure that cable run length remains within the specifications, and that after the installation have been completed the installer certifies each installed cable/run.
+Although it is a wireless network, all access points will be connected to the network backbone.
+It is important to select the right cable (CAT5e or CAT6), make sure that cable run length remains within the specifications, and that after the installation has been completed, the installer certifies each installed cable/run.

 Wireless Platform and Architecture